-The actual sample-and-hold takes place 1.5 ADC clock cycles after the start of a normal conversion and 13.5 ADC clock cycles after the start of an first conversion.
+The actual sample-and-hold takes place 1.5 ADC clock cycles after the start of a normal conversion and 13.5 ADC clock cycles after the start of a first conversion.
 When a conversion is complete, the result is written to the ADC Data Registers, and ADIF is set.
 In single conversion mode, ADSC is cleared simultaneously.
 The software may then set ADSC again, and a new conversion will be initiated on the first rising ADC clock edge.

 When Auto Triggering is used, the prescaler is reset when the trigger event occurs.
 This assures a fixed delay from the trigger event to the start of conversion.
 In this mode, the sample-and-hold takes place 2 ADC clock cycles after the rising edge on the trigger source signal.
 Three additional CPU clock cycles are used for synchronization logic.
+When using Differential mode, along with Auto triggering from a source other than the ADC Conversion Complete, each conversion will require 25 ADC clocks.
+This is because the ADC must be disabled and re-enabled after every conversion.

 In Free Running mode, a new conversion will be started immediately after the conversion completes, while ADSC remains high.
-For a summary of conversion times, see Table 81.
+For a summary of conversion times, see Table 22-1.

-Figure 101.
+Figure 22-4.
 ADC Timing Diagram, First Conversion (Single Conversion Mode)

-Figure 102.
+Figure 22-5.
 ADC Timing Diagram, Single Conversion

-Figure 103.
+Figure 22-6.
 ADC Timing Diagram, Auto Triggered Conversion